har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 my hand-wired gpsvario in checked-in luggage (no battery, no problem), with the power bank in my carry-on luggage as per airline requirements.
 8. Average current draw is ~160mA in gpsvario mode, ~300mA in wifi access point mode.
 Not optimized.
-I haven't bothered to add a software controlled power switch for the gps module, for example.
-If you're content with driving a piezo speaker, can save some power by omitting the audio amplifier, and using square-wave piezo drive.

-For an external audio amplifier, you could go with the XPT8871, available on ebay and aliexpress.
-I used the MAX4410 because I had a few samples, and an already assembled breakout board from a previous project.
+9. I used the MAX4410 audio amplifier because I had a few samples, and an already assembled breakout board from a previous project.
+An easily available option is the XPT8871.
+In either case, you can drive a piezo speaker or a cellphone 8ohm 0.5w speaker.
+Or, if you want to reduce current draw, you can omit the audio amplifier and drive a low voltage piezo speaker directly from the ESP32 pin using square wave drive.

 ## Software notes
 Compiled on Ubuntu 16.04LTS amdx64 platform